-TV Media Resources Management
+I. TV Media Resources Management

-During the year under review, the Group had approximately 10,990 minutes of advertising resources on a total of 10 programs on channels including CCTV-1 (General)/CCTV-News, CCTV-2 (Finance), CCTV-4 (Chinese International, including Europe and the US), CCTV-7 (Military and Agriculture), and the exclusive underwriting right for 67,110 minutes of all advertising resources of CCTV-9 (Documentary).
-It covered the markets of news, politics, agriculture, culture and lifestyle programs and also brought more diversified communication channels to clients.
-Its specific media resources include the "News 30" (新聞30分) jointly broadcasted on CCTV-1 (General)/CCTV-News, "Di Yi Shi Jian" (第一時間) and "China Economic Forum" (中國經濟大講堂) on CCTV-2 (Finance), programs and resource periods including "Across the Straits" (海峽兩岸), and "Today's Focus" (今日關注) on CCTV-4 (Chinese International), and programs including "Zhi Fu Jing" (致富經), "Focus on the Three Agricultural Issues" (聚焦三農), "Daily Agricultural News" (每日農經) on CCTV-7 (Military and Agriculture) as well as all advertising resources of CCTV-9 (Documentary).
-During the year, the Group continued to strengthen the capability of developing and serving clients in the area of TV advertisement marketing and improved the competitiveness through optimizing media product combinations to absorb more advertising placements from brand clients with creative communication strategies and services.
+During the year under review, the Group had a total of approximately 12,159 minutes of advertising resources on CCTV-1 (General)/CCTV-News, CCTV-2 (Finance), CCTV-4 (Chinese International), and the exclusive underwriting right for 58,636 minutes of all advertising resources of CCTV-14 Children's Channel.
+It covered the markets of news, politics, finance, culture and children programs, and also brought more diversified communication channels to clients.
+Its specific media resources include the "News 30" (新聞30分) jointly broadcasted on CCTV-1 (General)/CCTV-News, "Di Yi Shi Jian" (第一時間) on CCTV-2 (Finance), programs and resource periods including "Across the Straits" (海峽兩岸), and "Today's Focus" (今日關注) on CCTV-4 (Chinese International), as well as all advertising resources of CCTV-14 (Children's Channel).
+Facing the severe market environment, the Group continued to strengthen the capability of developing and serving clients in the area of TV advertisement marketing, and improve the competitiveness through continuously optimizing marketing strategy and media product portfolios during the year.